Design Power BI reports for accessibility

 Power BI has high contrast support for reports.
 If you're using a high contrast mode in Windows, Power BI Desktop automatically detects which high contrast theme is being used in Windows and applies those settings to your reports.
 Those high contrast colors follow the report when published to the Power BI service or elsewhere.

-If a report consumer is looking at a visual in a dashboard, they can expand the visual to fill up more of their screen by navigating to the context menu of the visual and selecting Open in focus mode.
+If a report consumer is looking at a visual in a dashboard, they can expand the visual to fill up more of their screen by selecting the Focus mode icon in the context menu of the visual.

 Show data table